Cortex: A Compiler for Recursive Deep Learning Models: Evaluation

 As Cavs and DyNet rely on vendor libraries, they need to ensure that inputs to batched kernel calls are contiguous in memory.
 The resulting checks and memory copy operations have significant overheads~\cite{cavs}, both on the CPU and the GPU (`Mem. mgmt. time' in Table~\ref{table:profile_table}).
 As \Sys~manages the entire compilation process, it is free from such contiguity restrictions.

-\Sys~performs aggressive kernel fusion (illustrated in Fig.~\ref{fig:fusion}), which has the dual effect of generating faster GPU code (seen in the `GPU computation time' column in Table~\ref{table:profile_table}) as well as lowering CUDA kernel call overheads.
-As seen in Table~\ref{table:profile_table}, both DyNet and Cavs execute a high number of kernel calls, which, when taken together cause non-trivial overheads as CUDA kernels calls are expensive~\cite{kernel_cost1, kernel_cost2}.
+\Sys~performs aggressive kernel fusion (illustrated in Fig.~\ref{fig:fusion} and explored more in~\S\ref{sec:ap_roofline_model} of the appendix using the roofline model~\cite{roofline}), which has the dual effect of generating faster GPU code (seen in the `GPU computation time' column in Table~\ref{table:profile_table}) as well as lowering CUDA kernel call overheads.
+As seen in Table~\ref{table:profile_table}, both DyNet and Cavs execute a high number of kernel calls, which cause non-trivial overheads as CUDA kernels calls are expensive~\cite{kernel_cost2, kernel_cost3}.
 The high number of kernel and memory copy calls also contributes to a high amount of CPU time spent in the CUDA API as seen in the column `CPU CUDA API time'.

 To our knowledge, there are no hand-optimized recursive model implementations available.
 Therefore, we compare \Sys~with GRNN's hand-optimized GPU implementations of the sequential LSTM and GRU models.
 These implementations use a lock-free CUDA global barrier implementation~\cite{barrier}, which is faster than the lock-based one~\cite{barrier} used by \Sys.
 For a fair comparison, we also compare against a version of the GRNN implementations which use the lock-based implementation.
 We find that \Sys-generated code performs competitively as compared to these hand-optimized implementations (Fig.~\ref{fig:grnn_eval}).
 Notably, \Sys~can generalize these optimizations for recursive models.